 Facebook and Google have made major strides in the last year towards simplifying and streamlining their ad platforms.
 This is overwhelmingly a good thing because of:

-- it gets better results
+- Gets better results

 For a more detailed view of preparing for automated media buying, click here.